stangri/docs.openwrt.melmac.ca/pbr/1.1.9/README.md

 #### <a name='RoutingNetflixAmazonPrimeHuluTrafficviaVPNTunnel'></a>Routing Netflix/Amazon Prime/Hulu Traffic via VPN Tunnel

-If you live in a country where Netflix/Amazon Prime/Hulu are not available and want to circumvent geo-fencing, this package can't help you.
-The Netflix/Amazon Prime/Hulu do a great job detecting VPN usage when accessing their services and circumventing geographical restrictions is not only dubiously legal, it's also technically very challenging.
+If you live in a country where Netflix, Amazon Prime, Hulu or any other streaming service you want to access are not available and/or you want to circumvent geo-fencing, this package can't help you.
+The streaming services do a great job detecting VPN usage when accessing them and circumventing geographical restrictions is not only dubiously legal, it's also technically very challenging.

 #### <a name='RoutingNetflixAmazonPrimeHuluTrafficviaWAN'></a>Routing Netflix/Amazon Prime/Hulu Traffic via WAN

-If you live in a country where Netflix/Amazon Prime/Hulu are available, you obviously do NOT want to use VPN tunnel for their traffic.
+If you live in a country where Netflix, Amazon Prime, Hulu or any other streaming service you want to access are available, you obviously do NOT want to use VPN tunnel for their traffic.

-If the VPN tunnel is not used as a default gateway on your router, you should not have a problem accessing Netflix/Amazon Prime/Hulu (just make sure that your DNS requests are not routed via VPN tunnel either).
+If the VPN tunnel is not used as a default gateway on your router, you should not have a problem accessing Netflix, Amazon Prime, Hulu or other streaming services (just make sure that your DNS requests are not routed via VPN tunnel either).

 If the VPN tunnel is used as a default gateway, either:

-- send ALL traffic from your multimedia devices (by using their IP addresses or device names in the `src_addr` option in config file or Local addresses /devices field in WebUI) accessing Netflix/Amazon Prime/Hulu to WAN; this is the more reliable and recommended method.
+- send ALL traffic from your multimedia devices (by using their IP addresses or device names in the `src_addr` option in config file or Local addresses /devices field in WebUI) accessing Netflix, Amazon Prime, Hulu or other streaming services to WAN; this is the more reliable and recommended method.
-- use the [Netflix/AWS custom user files](#custom-user-files) in combination with the [Netflix](#NetflixDomains)/Amazon Prime/Hulu domains and `dnsmasq.nftset` option to route traffic to Netflix/Amazon via WAN; this is definitely less reliable method and may not work in all regions.
+- use the [Netflix/AWS custom user files](#custom-user-files) in combination with the [Netflix](#NetflixDomains), Amazon Prime, Hulu domains and `dnsmasq.nftset` option to route traffic to Netflix/Amazon via WAN; this is definitely less reliable method and may not work in all regions.

 Either way make sure that your DNS requests are not routed via VPN Tunnel!